Strategic Planning: Strategic Gap Analysis

 About strategic gap analysis

-A Strategic Gap Analysis is a Strategic Planning tool used regularly in health and social care planning.
-It seeks to triangulate evidence from multiple sources to
+Strategic Gap Analysis is a strategic planning tool used in health and social care.
+It seeks to triangulate evidence from multiple sources to:

 • Compare the status quo with good practice